• Skip to primary navigation

 Instructions

-4. Pour the dressing over the salad a little bit at a time and toss until it's coated to your liking.
-I take mine lightly dressed, while Chaser likes his drowning, so I always leave a little dressing on the side.
+4. Pour the dressing over the salad a little bit at a time and toss until it's dressed to your liking.
+Taste, and adjust as needed.

 Notes